 Up until 2010, Bank of America serviced both private and federal student loans.
 As of now, Bank of America isn’t offering any student loan products, and it’s sold its student loan products to other loan servicers.
 With that said, you can still refinance and consolidate loans that were once held by Bank of America that are now held by a different servicer.

-If you’re looking for new loans, federal student loans may be the best place to start.
+If you’re looking for new loans, federal student loans are the best place to start.
 They come with a fixed interest rate and offer federal protections and benefits that aren’t offered by private student loans.

 Who services my Bank of America student loan?

 If you borrowed private student loans from Bank of America, you can see who currently services your loans by checking your credit report.
-You can do this for free with each credit bureau once a week through April 2021 at AnnualCreditReport.com.
+You can do this for free with each credit bureau once a week at AnnualCreditReport.com.

 What to do with old Bank of America student loans

 If you took out student loans with Bank of America before 2010, you still have the option to refinance or consolidate them.